vuejs/v2.vuejs.org/src/v2/guide/components.md

 The implementation above is pretty naive though.
 For example, users are allowed to enter multiple periods and even letters sometimes - yuck!
 So for those that want to see a non-trivial example, here's a more robust currency filter:

+More robust currency filter does not work as expected: in a try to enter number '5.11' after the first digit '1' is entered string '5.09' is shown.
+I've impression that problem is in currencyValidator.format(number) f-on.
+It is better to 'return number.toFixed(2)' than 'return (Math.trunc(number * 100) / 100).toFixed(2)'.
+Additional test are needed.

 <iframe width="100%" height="300" src="https://jsfiddle.net/chrisvfritz/1oqjojjx/embedded/result,html,js" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 ### Customizing Component `v-model`